-LEVIATHAN is a project commissioned by the Dolhuys Museum, the national museum of psychiatry and the mind, Haarlem, (NL) about the right to self-determination in a psychiatric context.
+MEER VREUGDE MET KAMERPLANTEN is a part of LEVIATHAN, a project commissioned by the Dolhuys Museum, the national museum of psychiatry and the mind, Haarlem, (NL) about the right to self-determination in a psychiatric context.
 Focusing on an isolation cell, Aëgerter reflected on their controversial use in the Netherlands in the present day.

 Patients and employees of a psychiatric institution (Westerpoort, Bennebroek, GGZ inGeest) were invited to take part in a series of performative interventions during a seven-day period in which the isolation cell underwent a daily metamorphosis.

 On Wednesday, the isolation cell of the closed department of the psychiatric clinic became a ‘Garden center, department of indoor plants’.
 The residents and employees were invited to stroll around and chose a plant of their liking.

 Against the background of the next door isolation cell, patients and staff indistinctly posed in front of the camera for a portrait with on their lap the plant of their choice.